romeodetimmerman/aae-in-blues-slx_and_music/README.md

     ├── environment.yml    <- YAML file to build conda environment used in this project │
     └── src                <- Python source code

+(this project structure based on the Cookiecutter Data Science template)
 ```